awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.DW.md

 1. Choose a schema object from the left panel of your project, and then choose the **Statistics** tab\.
 You can review the statistics for the object\.
 ![\[Statistics tab\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/images/statistics.png)

    Later, when you review the suggested keys, if you are not satisfied with the results, you can collect additional statistics and repeat this procedure\.
-For more information, see [Managing and customizing keys in the AWS SCT](#CHAP_Converting.DW.Keys)\.
+For more information, see [Managing and customizing keys in AWS SCT](#CHAP_Converting.DW.Keys)\.

-## Creating migration rules in the AWS SCT<a name="CHAP_Converting.DW.MigrationRules"></a>
+## Creating migration rules in AWS SCT<a name="CHAP_Converting.DW.MigrationRules"></a>

-Before you convert your schema with the AWS SCT, you can set up migration rules\. *Migration rules* can do such things as change the data type of columns, move objects from one schema to another, and change the names of objects\.
+Before you convert your schema with AWS SCT, you can set up migration rules\. *Migration rules* can do such things as change the data type of columns, move objects from one schema to another, and change the names of objects\.
 For example, suppose that you have a set of tables in your source schema named `test_TABLE_NAME`\.
 You can set up a rule that changes the prefix `test_` to the prefix `demo_` in the target schema\.

 **Note**
 You can create migration rules only for different source and target database engines\.